Wolf Amendment: Criticism

 Dean Cheng from The Heritage Foundation argued in April 2014 that more interaction with the Chinese is possible in the area of sharing already collected data, and that sharing data such as Geodesy information and lunar conditions may "help create a pattern of interaction that might lower some of the barriers to information exchange."
 Sir Martin Rees, the fifteenth Astronomer Royal of Great Britain, has called the ban a "deplorable 'own goal' by the US".

 The Chinese response to the exclusion policy involved its own space policy of opening up its space station to the outside world, welcoming scientists coming from all countries.

-The quarterly-published international relations journal Harvard International Review pointed out that although supporters of the Wolf Amendment claim that the law reduces the risk of US-China war in space, it does in contrary prove the US' own intents and actually increase the risk of war in space.
+The quarterly published international relations journal Harvard International Review noted that "while proponents of the amendment claim that it reduces the risk of a US–China war in space, the amendment proves contrary to its own intentions and actually increases the risk of war in space."

+The Washington-based Center for Strategic and International Studies criticized the act, suggesting that it wasn't able to achieve the desired effect on China.
+Instead, it accelerated China's space autonomy and parallel technological development, and argued that collaborating with non-aligned nations, such as Apollo-Soyuz and the Shuttle-Mir, has set precedents.